 Carolyn Brucken interprets and researches Autry exhibitions, as well as develops its collections with a focus on women in the West.
 Her exhibitions at the Autry include California Style: Art and Fashion From the California Historical Society(2007), Home Lands: How Women Made the West (2010), California’s Designing Women (2012), Jews in the Los Angeles Mosaic (2013) and Empire and Liberty: The Civil War and the West (2015).
 During a decade-long career, she has served as the interim vice president of curatorial and exhibitions (2012) and the deputy director of the Institute for the Study of American West (2007–2008).
 Before joining the Autry, Brucken worked at the Museum of Tolerance in Los Angeles (1999–2003) and the National Archives in Washington, D.C.
 (1994–1996).
 She taught American studies at Miami University and California State University–Fullerton.
 She is coauthor of Home Lands: How Women Made the West(University of California Press, 2010).
 Brucken holds a bachelor’s degree in interdisciplinary studies from Miami University, a master’s degree from the University of Delaware’s Winterthur Program in early American culture, and a doctorate in American civilization from George Washington University.

-Maren Dougherty oversees the Autry’s marketing and communications initiatives, with an emphasis on institutional positioning and audience development.
+Maren Dougherty oversees the Autry’s Communications and Visitor Experience division, which includes Marketing, Communications, Membership, Visitor Services, Public Programs, and Education.
+From 2013-2016, she served as the Autry's Director of Communications and Marketing.
 Prior to joining the Autry, Dougherty was the director of external affairs for the Balboa Park Online Collaborative (BPOC), a groundbreaking museum technology project serving more than twenty cultural institutions in San Diego’s Balboa Park.
 In 2011, Dougherty was one of two BPOC staff to live in Balboa Park for 26.2 days for “Museum Marathon,” a social media campaign to showcase everything happening at the park and its cultural institutions.
-Before joining BPOC in 2010, she was the public affairs director for Survivors of Torture, International, a nonprofit organization serving refugees and asylum seekers.
-A graduate of the Medill School of Journalism at Northwestern University, Dougherty has written for publications including Fodor’s San Diego, National Geographic Adventure, New York Magazine, San Diego Magazine, and UT San Diego.
-She has presented at national conferences that include Museum Computer Network, Museums and the Web, and the Yeongwol International Museum Forum (Korea).
+With a bachelor's degree from the Medill School of Journalism at Northwestern University, Dougherty has written for publications including Fodor’s San Diego, National Geographic Adventure, New York Magazine, San Diego Magazine, and UT San Diego.
+A graduate of the Getty Leadership Institute's NextGen executive education program for museum professionals, she has presented at national conferences that include Museum Computer Network, Museums and the Web, and the Yeongwol International Museum Forum (Korea).
 She also served on the program committee for the 2012 IMLS WebWise Conference on Libraries and Museums in the Digital Age.

 Expertise: History, literature, film, and music of the American West; American Indian history